realDarkside84/realDarkside84.github.io/_posts/2025-1-2-Breakme-TryHackMe.md

 ### Brute-forcing the Credentials

-Now that we discovered the usernames, we can try brute-forcing the credentials for the users.
+Since we discovered the usernames, we can try brute-forcing the credentials for the users.

 Once again, we can use `wpscan` for this.